 FAQs

-CAD software like SolidWorks, Fusion 360, and AutoCAD commonly create STL files for 3D printing.
+CAD software like SolidWorks, Fusion 360, and AutoCAD commonly create these file types for 3D printing.